Anschutz Entertainment Group: Soccer

 Anschutz was one of the co-founders and one of the lead investors of Major League Soccer.
 In 1996, he became the investor/operator of the Colorado Rapids, his first MLS franchise.
 The Rapids were then a subsidiary of the Anschutz Corporation.
-In subsequent years, as Anschutz acquired additional sports teams, it led to the formation of a new division of the company whose focus was sports and entertainment, and thus AEG was born, with the Rapids and hockey's LA Kings as its original members.
+In subsequent years, as Anschutz acquired additional sports teams, it led to the formation of a new division of the company whose focus was sports and entertainment, leading directly to the creation of AEG. the Rapids and National Hockey League's (NHL) Los Angeles Kings as its original members.

 Since 1996, AEG has held ownership in the Chicago Fire, San Jose Earthquakes, New York/New Jersey MetroStars, D.C.
 United and Houston Dynamo.
-Currently, AEG is the investor/operator of the Los Angeles Galaxy.
+Currently, AEG is the operator of the Los Angeles Galaxy.

 Anschutz was inducted into the National Soccer Hall of Fame in 2006.
 Also in 2006, Anschutz received the National Soccer Medal of Honor, one of four recipients to ever receive the award.
-In 2007, Anschutz and AEG played a vital role in bringing David Beckham to the United States.
-Beckham is now employed by Galaxy Media and played for Los Angeles Galaxy.
-In 2009, he joined USA Bid Committee Board of Directors who are preparing the US's application and campaign to bring the World Cup to the United States.
+In 2007, Anschutz and AEG played a role in bringing David Beckham to the United States.
+In 2009, he joined the Board of Directors of USA Bid Committee, a group which was formed with the aim of promoting the application and campaign to bring the World Cup to the United States.
+This was ultimately successful with the 2026 World Cup.

 Between 2001 and 2019, AEG was the biggest external investor and minority shareholder of Swedish Allsvenskan club Hammarby IF.
-On 27 November 2019, it was announced that Zlatan Ibrahimović, widely regarded to be the greatest Swedish football player of all time, had acquired 23.5 percent of the outstanding shares in Hammarby, which meant that AEG reduced their stake by half.
+On 27 November 2019, it was announced that Zlatan Ibrahimović had acquired 23.5 percent of the outstanding shares in Hammarby, which meant that AEG reduced their stake by half.

-Anschutz Entertainment Group were in a consortium with Tottenham Hotspur to demolish the London 2012 Olympic Stadium in Stratford and then to build a new 60,000 seater soccer stadium in its place and to renovate the Crystal Palace athletics stadium.
-However this proposal was rejected.
+AEG were part of a consortium with Tottenham Hotspur which proposed to demolish the London 2012 Olympic Stadium in Stratford and then to build a new 60,000 seater soccer specific stadium in its place and to renovate the Crystal Palace athletics stadium.
+These proposals were rejected as they violated the Olympic legacy provisions of the UK government.

 Ice hockey

-AEG owns the NHL's Los Angeles Kings; the AHL's Ontario Reign; the ECHL's Cincinnati Cyclones (co-owned with Nederlander Entertainment); and the German ice hockey team Eisbären Berlin.
+AEG owns the NHL's Los Angeles Kings, the AHL's Ontario Reign, the ECHL's Cincinnati Cyclones (co-owned with Nederlander Entertainment), and the German ice hockey team Eisbären Berlin.
 AEG also formerly owned the Manchester Monarchs and an interest in the Reading Royals, both of the ECHL.

 Golf

 In July 2010, it was announced that Xanterra Parks & Resorts, Inc. had entered into an agreement to purchase the Kingsmill Resort near Williamsburg, Virginia.
 Xanterra, owned by Anschutz since 2008, has traditionally operated in national and state parks across the United States, especially in the Western regions, including Yellowstone National Park in Wyoming and Crater Lake National Park in Oregon.
 As of 2010, Xanterra was operating about three dozen hotels and lodges with more than 5,000 guest rooms combined, with over 8,000 employees.

-It has also been reported that Anschutz is currently in negotiations to buy the Silverado Golf Resort in Napa, California.